 ABOUT DELMARVA NATIVE PLANTS

 Delmarva Native Plants was founded based on a desire to create change in the environmental horticulture industry.
-As horticulture professionals it is our role to help protect and preserve the native flora of the Mid-Atlantic.
-Our plants end up being grown for everything from small-scale home landscapes up through large scale habitat restoration projects.
+We believe as horticulturists it is our role to help protect and preserve the native flora of the Mid-Atlantic.
+Our plants are grown for everything from small-scale home landscapes up through large scale habitat restoration projects.
 We specialize in large scale contract grows, but we do keep a large inventory on hand to meet all of our client’s needs.
 We also have a number of retail partnerships to help homeowners make purchases for hard-to-find local provenance plants.
 WE ARE WHOLESALE TO THE TRADE!
 If you are a retail customer in need of planting material, we are more than happy to refer you to our retail nursery partners.

 Jill has always had a passion for environmental preservation.
 She grew up watching her home town in Long Island, NY develop which motivated her career path.
 After receiving her BS from Salisbury University, she decided to stay in Maryland to help restore the Chesapeake Bay.
-Jill has a combined eight years of experience restoring Harris Creeks oyster population and then growing native plant materials for living shoreline restoration and ecological landscapes.
+Jill has a combined ten years of experience restoring Harris Creeks oyster population and then growing native plant materials for living shoreline restoration and ecological landscapes.
 Jill hopes her work will allow others to enjoy the Chesapeake Bay and all the activities it provides.
-In her free time Jill loves to explore the marshes on the Eastern Shore by boat, and go hiking at state parks with her fiancé and two dogs.
+In her free time Jill loves to explore the marshes on the Eastern Shore by boat, and go hiking at state parks with her husband and dog.